More pages in this section

 The port reclamation area will create more land for the Port of Townsville’s future developments and significantly improve the Port’s capacity to meet forecast trade demand over the next 30 years.

-The 62 hectare area, bunded by the new rock wall, will ensure all dredge material from the channel widening will be beneficially reused.
-This reuse of capital dredge material is in accordance with the Sustainable Ports Development Act 2015 and UNESCO Reef 2050 commitments.
+The 62 hectare area, bunded by the new rock wall, will ensure dredge material from the channel widening will be beneficially reused.

 Completion of the port reclamation area is the final stage of the Channel Upgrade project and is due for completion in 2023.

-The Port of Townsville has developed a Community and Stakeholder Engagement Plan (CSEP) to ensure that people who live, work, visit or operate near the Port are kept informed about the Channel Upgrade project.
-The CSEP also invites community members and stakeholders to contribute to relevant proposals or policy changes through various consultation activities.
+As per the conditions int eh Coordinator General’s evaluation, a Community and Stakeholder Engagement Plan (CSEP) has been developed to ensure the people who live, work, visit or operate near the Port are consulted and kept informed about the Channel Upgrade project.

 The Channel Upgrade project CSEP will ensure that: